 DIY Retro Cabinet by Carrie and John from Dream Green DIY

 The entire cabinet was then taken apart and thoroughly cleaned.
 The most critical areas of the unit were waxed in preparation for painting.
-The legs and the front of the retro record cabinet were then painted using Glidden’s High Endurance Grab-N-Go paint in white color.
+The legs and the front of the cabinet were then painted using Glidden’s High Endurance Grab-N-Go paint in white color.

-Four additional fast coats of white paint were then brushed on the front of the cabinet to create contrast and dimension.
+Four additional fast coats of white paint were brushed on the front of the cabinet to create contrast and dimension.
 A wallpaper panel with graphic motifs of colorful flowers was then stuck to the back of the board.

 DIY Stand Makeover by Nicki from Sweet Parrish

+First, the entire piece got cleaned thoroughly.
+A sander was used to remove the original finish.
 After completing the sanding process, the cabinet was wiped down with a tack cloth to remove all the dust that came from sanding.

 Next came the painting process.
 A Miniwax stain marker was used on the splattered parts of both sides of the stand.
 Once the stain was completely dry, three light coats of paint were used on the poly with some wet sanding in between and after the poly dried.

 The result is a piece of furniture looking completely different from the original vintage item.
 The modern look makes it very appealing for almost any home and probably worth a lot more than it originally cost.

-DIY Vintage Stereo Cabinet by Matthew from Decorating With Less
+Stereo Cabinet by Matthew from Decorating With Less

 Priming was then done first before chalk painting because MDF was used for the shelves which end up soaking a lot of paint.
 Next, distressing was done, and for this, high grit sandpaper was used to sand off the various section of paint.

-DIY Turntable Cart by Cheri from Remixed Interiors
+DIY Cart by Cheri from Remixed Interiors

 Here’s a unique project that might easily slip your mind.
 The project started with a vintage microwave cart.
 Firstly, the dirt and grime on the cart were scrubbed off entirely, and the wheels and hardware were taped off to allow the painting process to be done quickly.

 Rust-Oleum’s black gloss enamel paint was then applied to the entire surface of the cart.
 The paint was applied to small sections at a time.

-DIY Vintage Furniture by Jamie from Southern Revivals
+Vintage Furniture by Jamie from Southern Revivals

 This project started with a vintage stereo cabinet that had its components removed leaving it looking like a cabinet shell, but with great potential.
 However, the underside of the item was almost turning to dust, and the veneer was peeling off slowly.